markisrt4/mrtechforge.github.io/index.md

     </h1>

     <p class="hero-subtitle forge-text-gradient-soft">
-      Clear, reliable, and relationship-driven technology help for your home, small business, church, or community.
+      Clear, reliable, and relationship-driven technology help for your home, small business, church, library, or community.
       Built on hands-on experience, a love for Linux, and a commitment to integrity.
     </p>